Event exports

 There's no limit to the amount of endpoint configurations you can create and we advise you to make use of that.
 Create configurations. with dedicated endpoints. for all your critical business processes.
 This will minimize the chance of delays whenever there are large amounts of webhooks fired off by EVA.

 That is all for the basics of setting up an event export configuration in Admin Suite.
 There is however a lot more to it, such as testing, troubleshooting and the option to replay events.
-These are all available in the mentioned API Event exports documentation.
+These are all available in the mentioned Development Event exports documentation.